zec0816/WPCineMatch/README.md

-# WPCineMatch 🎬
+# CineMatch 🎬

-**WPCineMatch** is a web application that helps users discover, manage, and review movies in a personalized way.
+**CineMatch** is a web application that helps users discover, manage, and review movies in a personalized way.
 The platform provides user authentication, profile management, trending entertainment insights, advanced search and filtering, personal watchlists, and a robust rating and review system.

 ---